 Spearheaded by the Romanian Film Initiative, the festival has been co-presented in partnership with leading American film organizations, which include the Jacob Burns Film Center (since 2013), and the Film Society of Lincoln Center (2011-2015).
-For its 12th edition in 2017, Making Waves launches a new partnership with another leading New York City film institution – BAMcinématek.
+In 2017, Making Waves launched a new partnership with another leading New York City film institution – BAMcinématek.

 The Romanian Film Initiative came together in 2012 to safeguard the existence and the spirit of the Romanian film festival in New York, redesigned as Making Waves: New Romanian Cinema, and co-presented with the Film Society of Lincoln Center, and, since 2013, the Jacob Burns Film Center.
 Created by Corina Șuteu, Mihai Chirilov, and Oana Radu, the core team that initiated the festival in 2006 and has organized it ever since, RFI is a flagship of Film ETC. Association in Bucharest.
 Along with the continuation and expansion of Making Waves, RFI aims to develop and contribute to other projects interested in promoting Romanian cinema in the U.S., and the professionalization of the cultural sector in Romania and internationally.